nisiotis/dideman/README.md

 statistics, PIL image and a caching engine, johnny-cache.

 New version in new_version branch for django 1.7.11 including a somewhat new interface.

+New updates with the help of AI code.
+Branch new_overhaul fixes some issues that have never been addressed with the same django version 1.7.11.
+Branch django52 goes much further and updates the framework to version 5.2 and Pytrhon 3.10.
+Also implements SSO authentication and retouches the interface.